stanfordpython/python-assignments/Assignment0/README.md

 We've deliberately left this problem open-ended, since we're excited to see where you choose to take this prompt.

-_We'd ask that, in the spirit of open-endedness, that you please not implement one of the two examples above, but rather that you bring your own take on this assignment to this submission - if you're really struggling for ideas, though, please reach out to us!_

 ### Submission

 Please submit a file called `chatbot.py` which contains the code for this segment of the assignment.
 Please also submit the following two text files.

 - `sampleruns.txt` should contain - similar to what we've shown in the examples above - input and output from a couple of sample runs, copied and pasted from your Terminal.
 This will give us an idea of how to interact with your program while grading it.
+You don't need to bold and italicize the user input; we should be able to figure it out.
-- `data.txt` will contain some starter data for your program, so that the user does not need to construct a data file and add data before querying for existing data (e.g. in the authentication example, a user should be able to attempt to login immediately, without first needing to create a file of credentials and populate it with a series of usernames and passwords).
+- `data.txt` should contain some data for your program, so that the user does not need to construct a data file and add data before querying for existing data (e.g. in the authentication example, a user should be able to attempt to login immediately, without first needing to create a file of credentials and populate it with a series of usernames and passwords).

 ## Extensions
 > Extensions on Assignment 0?
 If you insist.